Explore the northwest corner of the state with a scenic adventure that you must pedal to enjoy.

 Lead guide Nate Bell says if you can sit, you can join the Railriders.

 He says the word spread like wildfire and folks in Tillamook made him an offer he couldn’t refuse: “It’s actually an in-service line that is not used for commerce anymore.
 The best part is that you get away from everybody else and it’s so gorgeous.
-We ride past Tillamook Bay and cross the Wilson and Kilchis Rivers.”
+We ride past Tillamook Bay and cross the Wilson and Kilchis Rivers,” Metlen said.

 There are five road crossings that require Nate Bell to raise a traffic stop sign and then move the riders along safely.
-The slow-poke pace is perfect for sight-seeing a coastal countryside that folks who travel the nearby Pacific Coast Scenic Byway miss.
+The slow-poke pace is perfect for sight-seeing a coastal countryside that folks driving along the nearby Pacific Coast Scenic Byway miss.

 “It’s beautiful; it’s gorgeous!” exclaimed first-time railrider Rachael Yingst.
 “I love it.
 There’s a bit of exercise but it’s not hard to pedal at all.”